-- 1.1.28 The review has concluded that: - 1.
+- 1.1.28The review concluded that: - 1.
 The New Intercity Fleet (NIF) Operating Model is safe. - 2.
-The new model is safer than the current train fleet operating conditions for guards, when they are monitoring the platform train interface. - 3.
-The NIF Operating Model is safer than the methods used by the international train operating community.
+The new model is safer than the current train fleet operating conditions for guards when they are monitoring the platform train interface. - 3.
+The NIF Operating Model is safer than the methods used by the international train operating community. - 1.1.29 The above statements are dependent on an acceptable image quality being displayed on the CCTV monitors for the train driver and customer service guard, the CCTV system and door safety systems function as specified and the recommendations (or acceptable alternatives) are implemented.

-- 1.1.29 The above statements are dependent on an acceptable image quality being displayed on the CCTV monitors for the train driver and customer service guard, the CCTV system and door safety systems function as specified and the recommendations (or acceptable alternatives) are implemented. - 1.1.30 The report provides details of how these decisions have been reached and recommendations to support the conclusion are provided on the following subject areas: - 1.
+- 1.1.30 The report from the September 2019 review provided details of how these decisions were reached, with recommendations to support the conclusion in the following subject areas: - 1.
 Improvement to the draft new operating model. - 2.
 Changes to the functionality of the CCTV monitors. - 3.
 The train dispatch risk assessment. - 4.
 The Competence Management System. - 5.
-A single standard that describes all mandatory requirements on managing risk at the 'Platform Train Interface (PTI).
+A single standard that describes all mandatory requirements on managing risk at the 'Platform Train Interface'.